|Alma Mater:||East Central|

 Gasso holds an associate's degree from Eastern Oklahoma State College, a bachelor's degree in exercise science from East Central University and a master's degree in administrative leadership from the University of Oklahoma.

-The son of Oklahoma head coach Patty Gasso, he is married to the former Andrea Harrison, the Sooners' volunteer assistant coach and a former two-time All-American at UCLA.
-The couple had its first child, Joseph, in October of 2016.
+The son of Oklahoma head coach Patty Gasso, he is married to the former Andrea Harrison, a former two-time All-American at UCLA.
+The couple has two young children, Joseph and Grace.